-Handling team chat after a merger or acquisition
+Handling Team Collaboration after a Merger or Acquisition

 The numbers have been crunched.
 The job titles have been changed.
 You’ve made an acquisition.
 Congratulations!
 Pats on the back for everyone.